bobgreenshields/stasis/stasis-cell-loot.md

 [Egg chamber](#egg-chamber) - [Warrior 1](#warrior-1) - [Warrior 2](#warrior-2) - [Healer](#healer)

 ### First Room ###

+A skeleton lies amongst rusty fragments of armour, what remains of a mace and fragments of religious symbols.

 * Wand of webs: No attunement, can be used by all.
 Cast [web](https://www.dndbeyond.com/spells/melfs-minute-meteors).
 Roll a d8 for each use, on a 1 the spell fails and the wand is spent.